bespsm/techrecords-org/posts/ha-sync-audio.md

 ```
 YAML file is located [here](https://github.com/bespsm/ha-configs/blob/main/ha-audio-sync/ha-audio-sync-config.yaml)

-**important: In the config file specify SSID, WI-FI password and URL for the audio source stream, which is defined in butt**
+**IMPORTANT: In the config file specify SSID, WI-FI password and URL for the audio source stream, which is defined in butt**

 ## HOW-TO connect audio player to Home Assistant